jbalboni/Leave-Tracker/readme.txt

 The point of this is mainly to learn how to write Android apps, so there's definitely going to be sub-optimal code in here for a while.

-Needs View Pager Indicator included as a library project.
+Needs View Pager Indicator and ActionBarSherlock included as library projects.